Hoda Kotb Thrills Fans By Posting Rare Photos Of Daughter Haley Joy To Instagram

-A host of The Today Show, Hoda Kotb, recently posted the cutest slideshow of rare photos of daughter Haley Joy to Instagram and fans are loving the sweet new snaps of the little girl.
+A host of The Today Show, Hoda Kotb, recently posted the cutest slideshow of rare photos of daughter Haley Joy to Instagram and fans are loving the sweet new snaps.

 Haley is seen in front of a sidewalk where within chalk hearts are written all the names of the most popular characters of the iconic children’s television show, Sesame Street, including Elmo and The Count.